School fundraising ideas – How to secure the money you need

 3 | Get people onboard early

 Once you have decided on a target audience, try to find out what type of events people would like.
 Organise polls or surveys and meet with potential supporters to ask key questions, get an idea of numbers and establish any special requirements they may have.
-The best school fundraisers are not only appealing but inclusive too.
+The best school fundraising ideas are not only appealing but inclusive too.

 Find out what ideas senior leaders and school governors may have for events and factor these into your plans.
 Engage other key staff too – for example, if you are planning a fitness fundraiser then invite sports teachers to support your project.